The abstract submission system is now closed

 Abstract submissions are sought for the following presentation formats:

-These should be 20 minutes duration, plus 5 minutes for questions.
-Please submit a 450 max word abstract summarizing the aims, methodology, results and conclusions of the research.
+These presentations will be 15 minutes duration, plus 5 minutes for questions.
+Please submit a 400-500 word abstract summarizing the aims, methodology, results and conclusions of the research.

 Where possible, research should be presented as a Research Paper.
 However, the Committee recognizes that there will be some researchers who have a body of research or a theoretical perspective that they wish to present that would not fit into the research paper format.
-There are a limited number of one hour sessions available to meet the needs of these eminent researchers.
+There will be a limited number of 1-hour sessions available.
 Please submit a 400-500 word abstract for consideration.

 Scientific Committee Presentation Advisor

-Conference presenters will have the opportunity to gain support and advice from a member of the Scientific Committee during the development of the presentation.
+Conference presenters will have the opportunity to gain support and advice from a member of the Scientific Committee during the development of their presentation, after their presentation has been accepted.
 The Scientific Committee member will be available to discuss options for presentation content and format, and potential audience questions, both prior to and during the conference.
 If you would like to have a Scientific Committee Member advisor, please contact Shelley Brundage or Sharon Millard.

-A condition of submission is that if accepted one of the authors will present at the conference.
+A condition of submission is that if accepted one of the authors will register for and present at the conference.

 Successfully submitted abstracts will be acknowledged with an electronic receipt including an abstract reference number, which should be quoted in all correspondence.

-If you do not receive acknowledgement for your abstract submission or you wish to make any essential revisions to an abstract already submitted, please do not resubmit your abstract, as this may lead to duplication.
-Please email the Publishing Content Coordinator(Please do not email credit card information under any circumstances) with details of any revisions or queries.
+If you do not receive acknowledgement for your abstract submission or you wish to make any essential revisions to an abstract already submitted, please DO NOT RESUBMIT your abstract, as this may lead to duplication.
+Please contact us with details of any revisions or queries.
 Please quote your reference number if you have one.